 Spinal cord stimulation is one treatment for chronic pain.
 A small medical device sends signals to your spinal cord.
 These signals keep the chronic pain messages from being sent to your brain.
 Instead, you may feel tingling from the electrical signals.

 The sympathetic nervous system is controlled by nerves called ganglions.
 One large ganglion, called the stellate ganglion, helps control nerves in the upper body.
 In the lower body, nerves are controlled by several ganglions that make up the sympathetic chain.

 TRIGGER POINT INJECTIONS

 The cause of your muscle pain or spasms may be one or more trigger points.
 Your healthcare provider may decide to inject the painful spots to relax the muscle.
 This can help relieve your pain.
 Relaxing the muscle can also make movement easier.
 You may then be able to exercise to strengthen the muscle and help it heal.

 Vertebroplasty is a procedure in which a special medical-grade cement mixture is injected into a fractured vertebra.
 The vertebrae are the small bones that make up the spine.
 When they become fractured, you’ll often experience pain and a loss of mobility.

 MacNeal Hospital’s Pain Center is located at 2550 Oak Park Ave, in Berwyn.
-To learn more or make an appointment, call 708-749-7071 or request an appointment online .
+To learn more or make an appointment, call 708-749-7071 to request an appointment.